wygulmage/xmobar/readme.md

 - Aliases to the interface name: so `Network "eth0" []` can be used as `%eth0%`
+- Thresholds refer to velocities expressed in Kb/s
 - Args: default monitor arguments, plus:
   - `--rx-icon-pattern`: dynamic string for reception rate in `rxipat`.
   - `--tx-icon-pattern`: dynamic string for transmission rate in `txipat`.